MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/fieldnotes/build-dynamic-lean-configuration-manager.md

 7. Select **OK** and then **OK** again.
 We recommend that you select the incremental updates check box, but this is optional.
 8. Select **Summary**, **Next**, and then **Close** to complete the wizard.

 Repeat these steps for each update channel that you want to be captured in a separate collection.
-The result will look like this:
+The result might look like this:

 ![Screenshot from Configuration Manager showing three collections](../images/fieldnotes-dyncollection-2.png)

-## Implement a collection that catches all devices running Microsoft 365 Apps
+## Catch devices running Microsoft 365 Apps

 Follow these steps to create a dynamic collection that will add all devices that have Microsoft 365 Apps for enterprise installed.
 After the collection is set up, devices will be added and dropped automatically.
 This enables you to target Microsoft 365 Apps client updates easily.